sophiedasinger/MMASecondProject/README.md

 ## Limitations of prototype
 * Please note that for demo purposes, we have dramatically decreased the time intervals.
 In the production version of the app, it will be 30 minutes before the bear's "mood" changes.
 * In a production-ready version of this app, the user would be able to perform multiple ADLs.
+* A production-ready version would also have an interface for the caretaker/occupational therapist to schedule various ADLs and track the patient's progress.
+This would be separate from the mobile app, because the app is specifically for Alexa (or any patient) to use.